-A number of Council policies and strategies, including the Climate Emergency Action Plan (CEAP) and the Maribyrnong Integrated Transport Strategy (MITS), refer to the need to reduce vehicle emissions.
-The Greening Footscray Strategy encourages the planting of more trees to improve local air quality and the Maribyrnong Street Tree Strategy aims to establish 10,000 new street trees to 202351.
+A number of Council policies and strategies, including the Climate Emergency Action Plan (CEAP) and the Maribyrnong Integrated Transport Strategy (MITS), refer to the need to reduce vehicle and other emissions.
+The Greening Footscray Strategy encourages the planting of more trees to improve local air quality and the Maribyrnong Street Tree Strategy aims to establish 10,000 new street trees to 2023.48 All these initiative will contribute to improved air quality in the City.